Stallings graphs for quasi-convex subgroups: Effective computation

 \subsection{A completion process}

-In this section $G = \langle A \mid R \rangle$ is a finitely presented group, where the set of relations $R$ is closed under cyclic permutation of its elements and under taking inverses.
-Let $H$ be a finitely generated subgroup of $G$ generated by $\ov h_1,\ldots,\ov h_s$, where the $h_i$ are reduced words in $F(A)$.
-We make no other assumption on $H$.
+Let $G = \langle A \mid R \rangle$ be a finitely presented group equipped with an automatic structure, and let $(G,L)$ be the corresponding rational structure for $G$.
+We assume that the set of relators $R$ is closed under cyclic permutation of its elements and under taking inverses.

+Let $h_1,\ldots, h_s$ be reduced words in $F(A)$ and let $H$ be the subgroup of $G$ generated by $\ov h_1,\ldots,\ov h_s$.
+We make no other assumption on $H$ at this stage.
 The completion process we now describe does not halt in general.
 Corollary~\ref{cor: eventually a weak Stallings graph} below shows that it eventually produces Stallings-like graphs for $H$ if $H$ is quasi-convex.
-Effectively computing such a graph will be done in Section~\ref{sec: solving the membership problem}.
+Effectively computing such a graph will be done in Section~\ref{sec: computing a Stallings-like graph}.

 We define the following sequence of reduced rooted graphs.